sema27/EmailCampaign/doc/DI.md

 ---

-## 5) DI’nin Faydaları
+## 5) Benefits of DI
-- **Test edilebilirlik:** Mock/fake servisler ile birim testi kolaydır.
+- **Testability:** Unit tests are easier with mock/fake services
-- **Bakım kolaylığı:** Implementasyon değişse bile arayüz sabit kalır.
+- **Maintainability:** Interfaces remain the same even if implementations change
-- **Genişletilebilirlik:** Yeni servis eklemek için sadece arayüz ve implementasyonu yazıp DI’a eklemek yeterlidir.
+- **Extensibility:** To add a new service, just create the interface and implementation, then register it in DI
-- **Katman bağımsızlığı:** API ve Worker, Infrastructure implementasyonunu bilmez.
+- **Layer independence:** API and Worker do not need to know Infrastructure implementations

 ---